primetime43/Ratings-To-Plex-Ratings/README.md

 2. **Select a server**: The application fetches all the servers associated with your Plex account that you own.
 You can then select the server whose movie ratings you want to update.

-3. **Select a library**: Choose the target library (Movies / TV / Mixed).
-The tool will only update items that exist in that library.
+3. **Select a library**: Select the library to retrieve and update the ratings for this library.

 4. **Select a CSV file**: Choose a CSV exported from IMDb (Your Ratings export) or Letterboxd (Data export → ratings.csv).
 The application parses it and stages rating updates.

 5. **Choose media types (IMDb only)**: Toggle which IMDb "Title Type" entries to process: Movie, TV Series, TV Mini Series, TV Movie.
 (Letterboxd export is movies only.)
 6. **Optional – Mark as watched**: If enabled, any item whose rating is set/updated will be marked watched.
 (Use cautiously—partial watches will become fully watched.)
 7. **Optional – Force overwrite ratings**: If enabled, the tool will always reapply the rating even if Plex already shows the same value (bypasses the unchanged skip logic; useful if you cleared a rating in Plex and Plex still returns a stale value through the API).
+8. **Optional – Dry run (preview only)**: If enabled, the tool will NOT write anything to Plex.
+Instead it will simulate the run and log messages like `"[DRY RUN] Would update ..."` so you can verify counts and a sample before committing.
+Failure/unmatched CSV export is also skipped in dry-run.
-8. **Click "Update Plex Ratings"**: Starts the background update process.
+9. **Click "Update Plex Ratings"**: Starts the background (or simulated) update process.
 Progress and decisions (updated / skipped / failures) stream into the log panel.

 ### Rating scale handling